jshttp/on-finished/README.md

 Attach a listener to listen for the request to finish.
 The listener will be invoked only once when the request finished.
 If the request finished to to an error, the first argument will contain the error.
+If the request has already finished, the listener will be invoked.

 Listening to the end of a request would be used to know when to continue after reading the data.